Sharlaan/material-ui-superselectfield/README.md

 - [x] make a PR reimplementing MenuItem.insetChildren replaced with checkPosition={'left'(default) or 'right'}

 - [ ] add an example with GooglePlaces
+- [ ] add an example with ReduxForm